cpimhoff/AntlerKit/Docs/sections/State Machines.md

 However, in `PatrolState` what do we call in order to validly transition to both of these distinct other states?
 Instead of referencing these states by their concrete subclass, we can instead reference them by a shared superclass.

-We subclass `ThrowSpearState` and `CastFireballState` from a new `AttackState` superclass (or protocol).
-We can then call `stateMachine.signalTransition(to: AttackState)` in `PatrolState`.
+We subclass `ThrowSpearState` and `CastFireballState` from a new `AttackState` superclass (`AttackState` can also be defined as a protocol which implements `StateMachineAbstractState`).
+We can then call `stateMachine.signalTransition(to: AttackState.self)` in `PatrolState`.
 When the state machine is configured with a `ThrowSpearState`, this call will transition to `ThrowSpearState`.
 If it is configured with `CastFireballState`, this call will transition to `CastFireballState` instead.
 If the state machine is configured with _both_ classes, then the machine will transition to the first one specified at initialization.

 By utilizing state inheritance, you can create truly compossible states and state machines, allowing you to rapidly develop and experiment with complex behaviors.